With its Tudor and Georgian beautiful architecture, Farnham has been nominated one of the best places to live in 2022, according to The Times.

 Things to do

-Surrounded by beautiful countryside much of which is owned by the National Trust, Farnham is an area ideal for walking and riding.
-Frensham Ponds, Hankley, Thursley and Little Frensham all worth a visit.
-There are also numerous golf clubs within the area.
+Surrounded by beautiful countryside much of which is owned by the National Trust, Farnham is an area ideal for walking and horse riding.
+There are indeed vast natural reserve areas, such as the Thursley, Hankley & Frensham Commons, as well as several gold courses and parks such as the Farham Park and Bishop Meadows.

-There a wide range of chain restaurants and pubs to choose from on Castle street.
+There is a wide range of chain restaurants and pubs to choose from on Castle Street.
 Take your pick from the pubs in town – The Wheatsheaf, Queen’s Head and the Nelson Arms – or, further out, The Spotted Cow.

 Farnham is well connected.
 Trains: half-hourly to London Waterloo (55-61 minutes).
 Driving - 20 minutes to the M3, 30 minutes to the M25, an hour to Southampton, a little over to central London, and 45-60 minutes to Heathrow or Gatwick.